aritchie/bluetoothle/readme.md

 * Manages iOS backgrounding by allowing hooks to WhenWillRestoreState
 * Control the adapter state on Android
 * Pair with devices
+* GATT Server and Advertising Support
+    * Advertising
+      * Manufactuer Data
+      * Service UUIDs
+    * Charactertistics
+      * Read
+      * Write
+      * Notify & Broadcast
+      * Manage Subscribers
+      * Status Replies

 ## SETUP

-Be sure to install the Acr.Ble nuget package in all of your main platform projects as well as your core/PCL project
+Be sure to install the Plugin.BluetoothLE nuget package in all of your main platform projects as well as your core/PCL project

 [![NuGet](https://img.shields.io/nuget/v/Plugin.BluetoothLE.svg?maxAge=2592000)](https://www.nuget.org/packages/Plugin.BluetoothLE/)